-Honesty and “being real” are important in building trust and establishing long-lasting relationships.
+Honesty and “being real” are essential in building trust and establishing long-lasting relationships.
 However, different cultures perceive authentic behaviour differently.

-In the example of the American expatriate, his culture values “speaking your mind” and is seen as an authentic behaviour.
-However, if the same behaviour is practiced in a culture that is collectivist and more neutral in their expressions, others may perceive this person as boastful, inconsiderate, and possibly incompetent.
+In the example of the American expatriate, his cultural values of “speaking your mind” is seen as an authentic behaviour.
+However, if the same behaviour takes place in a collectivist culture, others may perceive this person as boastful, inconsiderate, and possibly incompetent.

 In both cases of the American expatriate and Indonesia manager, the perception of others is different from the person’s intention.
-As such, can being adaptable help us to be perceived as more authentic?
+As such, is being adaptable help us to be perceived as more authentic?

 The Case for Adaptability

 Adaptability is a skill that can be developed, yet it’s not taught by many.
-According to Barclays LifeSkills, 60% surveyed say that adaptability has become more important in the previous decade and that only 8% of companies provide specific training on adaptability.
+According to Barclays LifeSkills, 60 per cent surveyed say that adaptability has become more critical in the previous decade.
 In LinkedIn’s Workplace Learning Report 2020, adaptability is one of the top 5 soft skills that companies need most.

 All failure is failure to adapt, all success is successful adaptation.

-When crossing cultures, individuals who are unable to adapt to a situation are perceived as rigid, unwilling to learn, inconsiderate or even rude.
-For example, a leader who is used to making all the decisions finds themselves in a culture that practices consensus-based decision making.
-They might be perceived as a leader who is arrogant and inconsiderate of his/her peers.
+When crossing cultures, individuals who are unable to adapt are perceived as rigid, unwilling to learn, inconsiderate or even rude.
+For example, a leader who makes all the decisions finds themselves in a culture that practices consensus-based decision making.
+The leader might be perceived as arrogant and inconsiderate of his/her peers.

 Whereas, when individuals demonstrate too much flexibility, they can be perceived as ineffectual, lacking will and at its worst hypocritical.
 As in the example of the Indonesia manager, the subordinates might perceive this behaviour as ingratiating and possibly cowardly, when their leader speaks and behaves differently with different stakeholders and clients.